kindjar/static-data/README.md

 a simple framework for describing your static data and a Rake task for ensuring that your static data is installed in your database.

+While you can use migrations to do this, you can't referencing models in migrations can get you into trouble, and it can be awkward to update static data in migrations later.

 It doesn't do much, but it's awfully handy to have a simple way of adding lookup table data to your database.
-Anything that makes it easier to set up a brand new database from scratch is a win in my book.
+And with StaticData, you can easily add new data and make it easy for to get everyone's database in sync with the latest static data (even production).

 ## Installation